tomjoht/documentation-theme-jekyll/mydoc/mydoc_webstorm_text_editor.md

 When you're searching for content, you don't want to edit any file that appears in the \_site directory.
 You can exclude a directory from Webstorm by right-clicking the directory and choosing **Mark Directory As** and then selecting **Excluded**.

+## Set tabs to 3 spaces

+You can set the default number of spaces a tab sets, including whether Webstorm uses a tab character or spaces.
+You want spaces, and you want to set this to default number of spaces to ```3``` spaces instead of 4.
+Note that this is due to the way Kramdown handles the continuation of lists.

+When you intercept a list with a paragraph or code sample, the indentation of the intercepting paragraph or list must align with the beginning of the first character after the space in the list item numbering.
+This is typically 3 spaces, not 4.
+Note that this style differs from the Github-flavored Markdown style.
+(Welcome to the world of subtle and infuriating discrepancies between Markdown flavors.)

+To set the indentation, see the "Tabs and Indents" topic in this [Code Style.
+Javascript](https://www.jetbrains.com/help/webstorm/2016.1/code-style-javascript.html?origin=old_help#d658997e132) topic in Webstorm's help.

 ## Shortcuts

 It can help to learn a few key shortcuts: